What to Pack for Italy in Summer: Top 17 Essentials

 Best Shirts for Italy in Summer:

 Below are a couple of my recommendations for the best swimsuits for Italy.
+They're my go-to swimsuits for travel.

 Shop the Best Swimsuits for Italy in Summer:

-Short + Pants
+Shorts + Pants

 I highly recommend packing mostly shorts or dresses, but you might also want a pair of long pants.
 You’ll likely be outside a lot as there are so many iconic sites to see in Italy, so staying cool will be a necessity.
 Linen pants are perfect for summer weather.